matrix-exchange-dev/matrix-api-docs/api-v0.1.md

 # Access preparation
 If you want to use API, please login to the webpage first, finish the application of API key and permission configuration and then develop and trade according to the details of this document.

-Each user can create 5 API Key and each API Key corresponds to setting two kinds of permission: read and trade.
+Each user can create 5 API Key and each API Key corresponds to setting two kinds of permission: Read and Trade.

 <strong>All the data about frequency in the document is likely to be adjusted.</strong>

 ## Permission description as follows:

 Read permission: Read permission is used for data query interface, for example: order query, transaction query, etc.

-Transaction permission: Transaction permission is used for interface of placing orders and cancelling orders.
+Trade permission: Trade permission is used for interface of placing orders and cancelling orders.

 After successful creation, please remember the following information:

 Access Key: The key used in API request

 Secret Key: The key used for signature authentication and encryption(Only visible at the point when you successfully create 2 strings of field)

- <strong>It is suggested to bind IP address when creating API Key.
+ <strong>It is requested to bind IP address when creating API Key.
 After boundation, you can use trading interface.
 You cannot access the interface with an unbounded IP address.</strong>

 ## Access type